 Symptoms of HCM can vary from person to person, but may include shortness of breath, fatigue, dizziness, fainting, rapid or fluttering heartbeat and chest pain.
 HCM is one of the most common causes of sudden cardiac death in young people, but most people with HCM develop symptoms in mid-life that worsen as they get older.

 “23andMe is committed to supporting individuals who may suffer from under-diagnosed conditions,” said Ruth Tennen, Ph.D., a Product Scientist at 23andMe.
 “We have thousands of 23andMe customers that have self-reported having HCM and see this as an important opportunity to educate our customers about this condition, and to provide those affected by the condition with links to resources and information to help them better manage it.”

-As part of the collaboration, 23andMe has launched a customer survey intended to collect baseline and follow-up longitudinal data from those who choose to participate.
+As part of the collaboration, 23andMe has launched a customer survey intended to collect baseline data.
+In addition, the intent is to follow-up to collect longitudinal data from those who choose to participate.
 The survey will reach more than 9,000 23andMe customers who have self-reported an HCM diagnosis.
-23andMe researchers, along with researchers from MyoKardia, intend to study this set of de-identified, population-scale phenotypic and genotypic data to gain unique insights into this condition for the purposes of understanding the patient experience and genetic prevalence of HCM.
+23andMe researchers, along with researchers from MyoKardia, intend to study this set of de-identified, population-scale phenotypic and genotypic data.
+The aim is to gain unique insights into this condition for the purposes of understanding the patient experience and genetic prevalence of HCM.
 MyoKardia will only have access to aggregate results, not individual-level customer data.

 The new HCM Health Community page is part of a collection of common health conditions.
 The page offers 23andMe Health + Ancestry Service customers and opportunity to learn more about conditions and participate in research.

 Launched last year, there are now 19 of these Health Community pages.
 The conditions include such things as depression, Parkinson’s disease, migraine, insomnia, endometriosis and more.